cedrickchee/amethyst/README.md

 - **Hugo-obsidian:** Run `go install github.com/jackyzha0/hugo-obsidian@latest`.
   - If you're getting a `command not found` error, [ensure that your PATH is configured properly so that binaries in the GOPATH can be executed](https://stackoverflow.com/questions/21001387/how-do-i-set-the-gopath-environment-variable-on-ubuntu-what-file-must-i-edit).

-## Live Server
+## Development

-Start the live server using `make serve`.
+Start the development server with live reload using `make serve`.
 Content will be served to `localhost:1313` by default.

 The server will need to be restarted to preview changes to navigation (internal links and sidebar menu).